debjeetdebnath/debjeetdebnath/README.md

 # 💫About Me :
-🔭 I’m currently working on Quikieapps.
+🔭 I’m currently working on Proso.ai.

-🌱 I’m currently learning more about Node.js.
+🌱 I’m currently learning more about Node.js and Machine Learning.

 👯 I’m looking to collaborate on Medium.